FURTHER STEPS FOR IMPROVEMENT IN SIERRA LEONE

 I am extremely grateful and say thank you to everyone for holding the fort and everyone who helped to make my home visit lovely.
 I will, with others, continue to pray for our beloved homeland.
 I pray for much needed, much better living conditions that people hope to get and deserve through development of value to the whole country if Sierra Leone is not to plunge into another tragedy.

 Finally, as I believe that Sierra Leone is potentially the richest country in the world, blessed with more resources than other countries of its size and population, we pray for forgiveness for those responsible for unnecessarily inflicting pain and suffering on God's blessed people whilst looting the nation's great wealth.
+We must also pray for committed leadership to take our beloved Sierra Leone forward in Unity, Freedom and Justice.

 +++++++++++++++++++